kataras/iris/_examples/mvc/overview/web/viewmodels/README.md

 ```

 Iris is able to convert any custom data Structure into an HTTP Response Dispatcher,
-so theoritically, something like the following is permitted if it's really necessary;
+so theoretically, something like the following is permitted if it's really necessary;

 ```go
 // Dispatch completes the `kataras/iris/mvc#Result` interface.